patr1c1a/patr1c1a.github.io/README.md

 ### English

 This is a blog where you'll find the educational resources about programming (mostly for beginners) I create and post on social media.
 There are also some older articles I wrote during my years as a student and a teaching assistant, plus some other contents I created for the students in the university courses I taught.
+Please note that the blog contents are in Spanish.

 > You can view the blog at [www.patriciaemiguel.com](http://www.patriciaemiguel.com)